hrhotz/galaxy2shiny2galaxy/README.md

 ![image](https://github.com/hrhotz/galaxy2shiny2galaxy/blob/master/Galaxy2Shiny2Galaxy.png)

 Since the set-up relies on several site specific parts (like URLS, Galaxy API keys, PostgreSQL database, etc), this repository contains uncomplete code, where you need to make your site specific modifications (lines start with '###REPLACE###').
-Also, the actual Galaxy tool (selecting columns in a table) as well as the shiny app is very simple.
+Also, the provided Galaxy tool (selecting columns in a table) as well as the shiny app is very simple.
 It is a proof-of-concept, which can be easily modified and extended to your needs.

+In this example, the Galaxy tool is a shell script.
+It can be easily re-written as an R or python script.
+It takes a table as input and generates a new table and a simple html page as the two outputs.
+You can replace the code (here: selecting columns in a table) with any other functionality which creates a table (e.g.: generation of a 'Toptable' in a differential gene expression analysis).
+Or you could even skip the table generation and take an existing table and only provide the html page as output.

 Requirements